-Mastodon (2000-present) is a Progressive Metal band from Atlanta, Georgia, USA.
+Mastodon (2000-present): a Progressive Metal band from Atlanta, Georgia, USA.

 ormed at the dawn of the new millennium, Mastodon would be the newest band to feature Brann Dailor(drums) and Bill Kelliher (vocals/guitar), both formerly of Lethargy and Today Is The Day.
 Both members brought their influence from Lethargy but less chaotic with vocals that alternate between an almost hardcore scream and a gruff semi-death style.
 Adding bassist Troy Sanders and guitarist Brent Hinds their Lifesblood EP would arrive in 2001, a concept album loosely based on Herman Melville's novel Moby-Dick.
 Blood and Thunder featuring Clutch vocalist Neil Fallon was chosen as one of the most important recordings of the decade by National Public Radio in November 2009.
 The track, along with, Iron Tusk, the fifth track were featured on several video games.
 Leviathan was followed by Remission (2002) and the 2006 release of Call of the Mastodon, a remastered collection of the band's first nine songs, and a DVD of interviews and concert footage called The Workhorse Chronicles that includes material from the band's early days as a five-piece.